newrelic/nr1-graphiql-notebook/README.md

 ## Known Issues

-* Mutations will run, but their output will not render and may crash the page.
-(Fix known, response-augmentation, custom-render)
 * The delete button only removes the last cell
 * GraphQL errors are not displayed (UI work needed)
 * The multiline notes box may be too small in some cases (SDK component issue?)